4.3. Hash, Lookup and Dictionary¶

 Code fragments in this section continue in

-and corresponding test and other directories in the project source.
+rt3/src/main/java/.../vsj3/evo1and corresponding test and other directories in the project source.

 4.3.1.
-The Type str
+The Type str¶

-We implement Python str
+We implement Python str by the canonical class PyUnicode,

-and we adopt java.lang.String
+and we adopt java.lang.String as an implementation.

 This follows the pattern already explained in Operations on Built-in Types.